Point of disorder: Angry Republicans, Democrats tangle in impeachment hearing

 They can't even agree on bathroom breaks.

-A Judiciary Committee hearing Monday in the impeachment inquiry was repeatedly interrupted by angry exchanges between members of the Republican minority on the panel and the Democrats leading the hearing.
+A Judiciary Committee hearing Monday in the impeachment inquiry over allegations that President Donald Trump withheld aid to Ukraine for personal political gain was repeatedly interrupted by angry exchanges between members of the Republican minority on the panel and the Democrats leading the hearing.

 After two stop-and-start hours in which Republicans used a parliamentary move known as points of order to slow the proceedings down, even a vote to take a 15-minute break went down strictly partisan lines.